opspec-pkgs/project/authoring-guidelines.md

 #### bad
 `microsoft.azure.fn.deploy` # microsoft prefix unnecessary; azure is already ubiquitous

+## use terminology of ecosystem pkg interacts w/; don't invent or abbreviate
+keeps ecosystem as source of truth; anyone familiar w/ ecosystem is also familiar w/ pkgs

 # Container images

 ## use an "official" image when possible